ChrisPenner/ChrisPenner.github.io/site/posts/traversal-systems.md

 ## Querying

 Let's dive into a few example queries to test the waters!
-First an easy one, let's write a query to find all the cats owned by any of our employees.
+First an easy one, let's write a query to find all the pets owned by any of our employees.

 Here's how it looks in **jq**: